 (function, name, short_description)tuples.

-Most of the time you’ll use this method to conditionally remove actions from the list gathered by the superclass.
-For example, if I only wanted users whose names begin with ‘J’ to be able to delete objects in bulk, I could do the following:
+For example, if you only want users whose names begin with ‘J’ to be able to delete objects in bulk: